RamenDR/ramen/test/README.md

     - `file`: Script filename
     - `args`: Optional argument to the script.
 If not specified the script is run without any arguments.

+## The regional-dr environment

+This is a configuration for testing regional DR using a hub cluster and 2 managed clusters.